csplib/csplib/Readme.txt

 Title: This describes the data file

-You can finally use files with the extension .inline-html or .inline-md which will be displayed inline directly in the results/references/model tab.
-See problem XXX for an example of all these types of files!
+You can finally use files with the extension .inline.html or .inline.md which will be displayed inline directly in the results/references/model tab.
+See problem prob013 for an example of all these types of files!

 Python 2
 --------
 Installing Python 3.3+ is highly recommended but if some reason you can not install it and have Python 2 and pip installed then running the below commands will work.
 Note all requirements are installed for the **user**.

 To build